boldport/boldport-club-community/_drafts/template.md

 #images:
 #- http://image.url
 #- http://another_image.url

+hero_image_url: # fully-qualified url to the "hero" image, used in twitter cards for example
 ---

 Write your post body here.
 The first paragraph will be used as the excerpt if